Rashijain2709/pubmed_scraper/README.md

-# 🧬 PubMed Scraper
+# PubMed Scraper

-A Python CLI tool to fetch research papers from PubMed based on a search query, filtering results to only include those with at least one non-academic (pharmaceutical/biotech) author.
+A command-line tool to fetch research papers from PubMed based on a user-specified query.
+The tool identifies papers with at least one author affiliated with a pharmaceutical or biotech company and outputs the results as a CSV.

----

-## 🚀 Features
+## Features

 - Fetches papers using the [PubMed E-utilities API](https://www.ncbi.nlm.nih.gov/books/NBK25501/)
 - Filters authors affiliated with biotech/pharmaceutical companies